Taiwan Politics Database

 (b.
 1971, Japan)

-For biographical details of the four ROC presidents since 1996 who were popularly elected click here.
+For biographical details of the five ROC presidents since 1996 who were popularly elected click here.

 Official Residence of the ROC President 中華民國總統官邸